dairui01/Toyota_Smarthome/README.md

 - Pipline: The action detection baseline code for the TSU dataset.

+- Other version: The joint-view and balanced version of the TSU dataset.

 - Tools
   - 2D Pose Visualization: the visualization of the provided 2D pose data